TechwriterSSchmidt/PumpVolumeTest/README.md

 *   **Divides & Conquers**: It tests the middle of the range to quickly find limits.
 *   **Learns**: It adapts the search window based on previous results.
 *   **Smart Exit**: If the system finds a highly stable configuration (Jitter < 0.8%) and subsequent tests with longer pulses yield worse results, it stops early.
+*   **Trend Stop**: If increasing the pulse width does not improve stability for 2 consecutive steps (Diminishing Returns), the calibration stops to save time.

 ### Safety & Protection
 *   **Auto-Clear**: If a test runs too fast and causes a continuous stream, the system pauses and waits for the sensor to clear.